Getting the Best Result.

 The commercially available repellent Sen-Tree (acrylic polymer adhesive, egg powder and silicon carbide grit) can be applied to plants before they leave the nursery for 10 cents/plant.

-Tree guards are still the most widely used protection and are available as plastic sleeves or milk cartons, the latter being the cheaper option.
+Tree guards are still the most widely used protection and are available as plastic sleeves or milk cartons, the latter being the cheaper option and recommended for waterways as they will break down and not create a hazzard for marine life.

 See our product prices.